 4) Justify Your Decisions

 A strong content strategy helps you clarify your thinking and provides a foundation (ideally with evidence like A/B test results) when someone questions a decision.
 This reduces conflict, eliminates ego (as decisions are clearly rooted in consensus and/or data), and guides you with legitimate insights instead of best guesses.
-It can also help you get more support from higher ups, whether you’re asking for new budget or want the greenlight to experiment with something totally new.
+It can also help you get more support from higher-ups, whether you’re asking for more budget or want the green light to experiment with something totally new.